I got you at big.

 But, I’m better at making rules.
 My own rules.

 What about you?

-Tip: If you’ve decided that 2016 is going to be your year…the year you move away from working for someone else-and start moving towards self-employment, make sure you know what type of business you’re suited for.
+Tip: If you’ve decided that this is going to be your year…the year you move away from working for someone else-and start moving towards self-employment, make sure you know what type of business you’re suited for.
 For example, an independent business or a franchise business.

 Franchises With Partial Money-Back Guarantees

 Actually, a few franchise CEO’s have stepped up.

 In 2010, SBI-Service Brands International, the parent company of Molly Maid, Mr. Handyman and ProTect Painters, started offering a money-back guarantee to new franchise owners.

 The company said it would refund a franchisees’ entire franchise fee if $150,000 in gross sales was not met within the first 18 months of operation.
 Read